dldugan14/meow-pi/README.md

 * Articles Model with basic properties
 * and our '/api/articles' with a GET request now returns a hardcoded 10, in order of most recent 'createdAt'
+* We should now be able to use [Postman](https://www.getpostman.com/) and do a GET request to 'localhost:3000/api/articles' and see 10 articles of the more recent come back!